TrackDR/trackdr-notes/Interviews/desiredpay.md

 ## Example - Single Tax Bracket 24%

 I want to make $120K a year.
-My top tax rate is 24%
+My tax rate is 24%

 If I was just considering one tax bracket, my equation would be $\frac{120000}{1-.24} = 157894.74$